Blog

 A name says a lot about a person, but should it?
 Hiring bias against racialized names is now well documented, with “European-sounding names” on average still receiving 50% more callbacks than “Black-sounding names.”

 Blind reviews of resumes without names or other information can help check that.
 It can eliminate the likelihood of a recruiter’s unconscious bias concerning gender, religion, or socioeconomic background.
-You are focusing simply on the candidate’s talents and abilities rather than their background.
+You focus on the candidate’s talents and abilities rather than their background.

 Blind hiring can dramatically increase diversity by simply removing the information that isn’t needed, but that drives much of our unconscious bias.